Dreamtime (The Cult album): Release

 Dreamtime was released on 31 August 1984 as a double album, accompanied by a nine-song live album titled Dreamtime Live at the Lyceum, recorded at the Lyceum Theatre in London on 20 May 1984.
 There were only 30.000 copies of the live record originally manufactured.
 It was also released in the UK with different artwork, and on 23 November 1984 also as a picture disc LP.

 The record was released in Malaysia for the first time in July 1990, with the second version of the artwork used for the cover.
 In Czechoslovakia in January 1991, two versions of this record were released by Globus International: one is on black vinyl, and the other is on blue vinyl.
 The blue vinyl version is apparently quite rare.
-Both Czechoslovakian pressings use the artwork from the second British pressing.
+Both Czechoslovak pressings use the artwork from the second British pressing.
 In 2003, the album was remastered and reissued on CD in the Russian Federation, Belarus and Lithuania with the three bonus tracks and different artwork.
 In October 2004 the record was also remastered and reissued on CD with different artwork in Japan.